Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useIsStepActive

-A React Hook that will return true if the current step is the currently active [Step](#steps).
+A React Hook that will return true if the current step is the currently active step.
 Only works within a step.

 ### useIsStepComplete

-A React Hook that will return true if the current [Step](#steps) is complete as defined by the `isCompleteCallback` of that step.
+A React Hook that will return true if the current step is complete as defined by the `isCompleteCallback` of that step.
 Only works within a step.

 ### useLineItems